Mission & Vision

 The mission of KACS is to improve the quality of life for all Korean-Americans in Santa Clara County, with a focus on those who are vulnerable including seniors and low-income individuals.

-KACS accomplishes this mission by increasing access to existing community resources and providing opportunities for community involvement
+KACS accomplishes this mission by increasing access to existing community resources and providing opportunities for community involvement and civic engagement.

 Our vision is that all Korean-Americans in Santa Clara County would achieve their full potential by accessing the services and resources they need in the community, embracing their own ethnic identity and cultural heritage, and be civically engaged in the greater local community.